Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Experiments

 \subsubsection{Plug-and-Play module}

 Our SCAN framework can be used as a plug-and-play branch to enhance existing FSL methods.
-We validate the performance by combining {the cluster branch of SCAN} with two state-of-the-art FSL algorithms proposed in the computer vision area: S2M2\_R \citep{mangla2020charting} and NegMargin \citep{liu2020negative}.
-They both follow the transfer-learning training procedure.
-To learn the powerful feature encoder on base class set, S2M2\_R \citep{mangla2020charting} incorporates self-supervised loss and Manifold-Mixup, while NegMargin \citep{liu2020negative} utilizes large-margin cosine softmax loss with a negative number as a margin.
-To combine our SCAN with these existing approaches, we append {the projection head $\mathbf{z}_{\theta}$ and the cluster classifier $C(.|\mathbf{W}_{cluster}^{base})$ to the penultimate layer of the original S2M2\_R and NegMargin frameworks.
-Also, two losses $\mathcal{L}_{cluster}$ and $\mathcal{L}_{purity}$ are added to the original training loss of the two methods.} The experimental results are summarized in {Tables \ref{table:SD_further_2way} and \ref{table:SD_further_5way}}.
-We find that our SCAN branch boosts the accuracy of S2M2\_R \citep{mangla2020charting} and NegMargin \citep{liu2020negative} methods by around {1\%-3\%}.
+We validate the performance by combining the cluster branch of SCAN with two state-of-the-art FSL algorithms: S2M2\_R \cite{mangla2020charting} and NegMargin \cite{liu2020negative}.
+They both follow the transfer-learning training paradigm.
+To combine our proposed cluster branch with these existing approaches, we append the projection head $\mathbf{z}_{\theta}$ and the cluster classifier $C(.|\mathbf{W}_{cluster}^{base})$ to the penultimate layer of the original S2M2\_R and NegMargin frameworks.
+Also, two losses $\mathcal{L}_{cluster}$ and $\mathcal{L}_{purity}$ are added to the original training loss of the two methods.
+The experimental results on the SD-198 dataset are summarized in Tables \ref{table:SD_further_2way} and \ref{table:SD_further_5way}.
+We find that our proposed cluster branch boosts the accuracy of S2M2\_R \cite{mangla2020charting} and NegMargin \cite{liu2020negative} methods by around 1\%-3\%.